jaraen/TitanTricks/README.rst

 Coding style and commonJS modules
 =================================
-TitanTricks is built based on commonJS modules.
-All path modules are declared in module ModulePaths, so there's no need to use paths in the project (except for the path to ModulesPath.js file):
+All path to commonJS modules are declared in module ModulePaths.js, so there's no need to use paths in the project (except for the path to ModulesPath.js file):

 ::